-Race Discrimination
+Race Discrimination Attorneys in Florida

-If you have been terminated, demoted or disciplined at work on the basis of your race, color or national origin, discrimination lawyer can analyze the facts of your situation and advise you of your rights under state and federal laws.
+If you have been terminated, demoted or disciplined at work on the basis of your race, color or national origin, our experienced race discrimination attorneys at the Law Office of William M. Julien, P.A., can analyze the facts of your situation and advise you of your rights under state and federal laws.
+Since 2002, our firm has been fighting for employees throughout Florida in employment disputes, and our lawyers bring decades of legal experience to each case and client.

-What Race-Based Harassment and Discrimination Look Like
+What Race-Based Harassment And Discrimination Look Like

 We represent victims of job-related racial discrimination with claims such as the following: